-Katie is a Group Administrator within the X Computational Physics Division at Los Alamos National Laboratory.
+Katie is a researcher within the Biosecurity and Public Health group at Los Alamos National Laboratory.
 She earned her Business Administration: Project Management degree from Regis University in Colorado and a Master of Science in Global and National Security from the University of New Mexico.
-Outside of Project Management, Katie is passionate about becoming a Veterinarian and will apply to Veterinary School this fall.
-Katie is the Chair of the Finance Committee for the University of New Mexico Graduate and Professional Student Association as well as the Secretary of the Bicycle Safety Committee for Los Alamos National Laboratory.
+She is now working on a Master of Veterinary Public Health through Utah State University.
+Katie is passionate about becoming a Veterinary Epidemiologist and will apply to Veterinary School this fall.
+Katie is the Chair of the Finance Committee for the University of New Mexico Graduate and Professional Student Association and the Co-Chair of the Bicycle Safety Committee for Los Alamos National Laboratory.

 Katie enjoys being able to connect with her community and help others to explore exciting new interests and passions.
 She enjoys being able to provide engaging STEM opportunities to young learners and help them to reach their full potential.
-Over the last 10 years, Katie has worked with children in a variety of volunteer programs, such as the Santa Fe Children’s Museum, Pop Culture Classroom, Pikes Peak Readers, and the New Mexico RoboRave.
+Over the last 10 years, Katie has worked with children in a variety of volunteer programs, such as the Santa Fe Children’s Museum, Pop Culture Classroom, Pikes Peak Readers, New Mexico RoboRave, and New Mexico State Science Fair.

 Dr. Haylie Lobeck earned her B.S. in Chemistry from Arcadia University in 2014 and a Ph.D. in Actinide Chemistry and Mineralogy from the University of Notre Dame in 2019.
 After moving to Albuquerque in 2019, Haylie now calls New Mexico home and is currently using her science degrees to work on projects that promote national security.